Areshosu/Areshosu/README.md

 ### 🤔 I’m looking for help with

-- Drawing with cool duds
+- Sketching with cool duds

 ### 📫 How to reach me